Experience Paris Like an Insider – 5 Must-Do Itineraries

 A Day at the Louvre The Louvre and its Pyramids

 It can't be done in a day, perhaps not even in a lifetime, but the Louvre Art Museum should be on your shortlist.
 So far in our Paris attractions itineraries we've sort of skirted around the Louvre — we've visited Place de la Concorde and the Jardin des Tuileries.
-A quick glance at a map will show you that these both are related to the Louvre and that, if you start at Concorde and head east through the Tuileries, you will finally arrive at the Louvre.
+A quick glance at a map will show you that these both are related to the Louvre and that, if you start at Concorde and head east through the Tuileries, you will finally at the Louvre.

 The Louvre is, by itself, a full-day itinerary.
 Even if you don't spend all day inside, you need time to absorb what you've seen and time to wander around the grounds, up and down Rue de Rivoli, and stroll along the banks of the Seine.